Cronin/Portfolio/index.md

 ![image](https://user-images.githubusercontent.com/58665249/157984918-1b6a4eaa-b5b0-4bcd-af97-fb0eb5346d04.png)

-I'm a Google Ads consultant and my biggest goal is to work with data and I'm **switching my career** in to it.
+I'm a Google Ads consultant and my biggest goal is to work with data I'm **switching my career** to it.

-I've been always fascinated about programming, during the quarantine I created a **YouTube bot** that made and is making millions of views on YouTube  downloading, editing and ulploading celebrities Instagram Stories on YouTube.
+I've been always fascinated by programming, during the quarantine I created a **YouTube bot** that made and is making millions of views on YouTube downloading, editing, and uploading celebrities' Instagram Stories on YouTube.

-After that I used much of my free time to learn more about programming.
+After that, I used much of my free time to learn more about programming.
-My favourite book to set the basics of coding was an open source python book,Python Learn, then I made little investement buying a really practical and in depth coding site subscription, [Codecademy](https://www.codecademy.com/learn/paths/data-science) where I started the Web Developer Path and Data Science to choose between the two.
+My favorite book to set the basics of coding was an open-source python book, Python Learn, then I made little investment buying a really practical and in-depth coding site subscription, [Codecademy](https://www.codecademy.com/learn/paths/data-science) where I started the Web Developer Path and Data Science to choose between the two.

 After the first month I decided to focus completely on **Data Science**.

-After months of hours spent, I finished the coding course aknowledging my passion to Data Science.
+After months of hours spent, I finished the coding course acknowledging my passion for Data Science.

 **The main topics were**: